farkon00/cont/README.md

 # Cont

-__Cont__ is compiled concatenative programming language written in Python and heavily inspired by [Porth](https://gitlab.com/tsoding/porth).
+__Cont__ is compiled statically-typed concatenative programming language, that has elements of OOP, written in Python and heavily inspired by [Porth](https://gitlab.com/tsoding/porth).

 # Quick Start
 ```